 Solution-focused therapy is a goal-oriented and collaborative approach to psychotherapy that focuses on helping you identify and work towards solutions to your problems rather than dwelling on them.
-Using solution focused therapy techniques, we explore the underlying causes, but only if and when we believe that understanding them better will lead to solutions in the present.
+Using solution-focused therapy techniques, we explore the underlying causes, but only if and when we believe that understanding them better will lead to solutions in the present.
 At the end of this post, I present an example of solution-focused brief therapy.

 Solution-focused therapy is considered a strengths-based approach, often in the Humanistic realm.
 It is often my approach of choice when a client wants a more short-term intervention, but it can be a facet of longer-term treatment as well.
+A subset of this approach is brief supportive psychotherapy.

 Please reach out or schedule a consultation if you have questions about solution-focused therapy and how it might help you or a loved one.